sgr-0007/Stocks/Core/Stocks.API/README.md

 ## Testing

-This project uses a comprehensive testing approach with xUnit and FluentAssertions:
+This project uses a comprehensive testing approach with xUnit and FluentAssertions.
+All tests are integrated into the CI/CD pipeline to ensure code quality:

 ### Repository Tests

 Repository tests use mock implementations instead of EF Core InMemory database to avoid issues with required properties and provide better isolation:

 - **MockStockRepository**: In-memory implementation of IStockRepository
+  - Simulates operations for stocks
+  - Supports filtering, sorting, and pagination
+  - Maintains consistent test data across test runs

 - **MockCommentRepository**: In-memory implementation of ICommentRepository
+  - Simulates operations for comments
+  - Maintains referential integrity with stocks

 ### Controller Tests